RMS-106 Hi-Zack

 Armaments

-The standard weapons used by the Hi-Zack were a ranged weapon and a beam sabre for melee combat.
-Additionally, pilots could choose to carry the optional Heat Hawk.
-The ranged weapon was either a beam rifle or a machine gun, depending on the mission requirements or restrctions.
+The Hi-Zack’s standard weapons were a ranged weapon and a beam saber for melee combat.
+Pilots could also equip an optional Heat Hawk.
+The ranged weapon was either a beam rifle or machine gun, depending on mission requirements.

-The beam sabre was a standard melee equipment.
+The beam saber served as the Hi-Zack’s standard melee weapon.
 It used an I-field to contain Minovsky particles within the shape of a blade.
-Minovsky particles broke down matter at a molecular level.
-This meant that the beam sabre could cut through almost any material.
+The blade could cut through almost any material as the particles broke down matter at a molecular level.

 3-tube missile pods